 The Bloglovin’ Consumer Study found that 61% of women said they won’t engage with an in an influencer’s sponsored content if it doesn’t feel genuine.
 Even though this study is specifically about women the principle applies the same across the industry.

 Trust and authenticity is crucial for influencer marketing as it affects both influencer and the brand.
-Low engagement is not just a result of poor content but also lack of trust.
+Low engagement is not just a result of poor content but also a lack of trust.

 Maybe this is one of the reasons why Selena Gomez is the most followed account on Instagram to date – excluding Instagram itself, of course.

-Out of curiosity about whether influencers follow the FTC (US Federal Trade Commission) guidelines or at least use Instagram’s Branded Content Tool, we selected four countries in Southeast Asia (Malaysia, Singapore, Thailand, and Indonesia) and the top five most followed account influencers.
+Out of curiosity about whether influencers follow the FTC (US Federal Trade Commission) guidelines or at least use Instagram’s Branded Content Tool, we selected four countries in Southeast Asia (Malaysia, Singapore, Thailand, and Indonesia) and the top five most-followed account influencers.

-We looked at 20 of their recent posts and found the top five from Indonesia, Thailand and Malaysia are not at all compliant in terms of disclosing their partnerships with brands.
+We looked at 20 of their recent posts and found the top five from Indonesia, Thailand, and Malaysia are not at all compliant in terms of disclosing their partnerships with brands.
 And less than 16% of the posts were properly tagged from influencers in Singapore.
 This was surprising, so we dug a little deeper.
 In total, we looked at 30 unique influencers and 250 of their posts in the Southeast Asia region and the result?